 As children get older, skills to study the bible on their own are added.
 Grapevine is for children ages 3 and above.

 - 1 teacher book

 - Level 1-2 students – workbook for drawing, with timeline and map work

 - Level 3-4 students- workbook for drawing, with timeline, map work, plus additional research activities like looking up words

-How does Grapevine dress the issues of teaching students with special needs or are not reading at grade level?
+How does Grapevine address the issues of teaching students with special needs or who are not reading at grade level?

-There is flexibility in addressing learning needs in how mom approaches the teaching.
+Dianna Wiebe shares that there is flexibility in addressing learning needs in how the mom approaches the teaching.
 Children may be helped to process the information better if read aloud to.

 Is this curriculum for kids who already know the Bible pretty well?

 Yes.
 The Bible timeline is covered again which gives them a framework for the whole Bible.

 Grapevine’s mission is to give a method of studying the bible to parents so they can confidently introduce the gospel and teach kids the word of God.
 Leaders go and learn and imitate what they learn, plus teach others.
 Discipleship for teens goes beyond learning and into obedience and teaching others.